-In an exploratory analysis, these results were consistent regardless of achieved low-density lipoprotein cholesterol (LDL-C) levels, including 661 patients with the lowest LDL-C level (<25 mg/dL).
+In an exploratory analysis, results were consistent regardless of achieved low-density lipoprotein cholesterol (LDL-C) levels and did not show an association between LDL-C level and adverse cognitive outcomes, including in the 661 patients with the lowest-achieved LDL-C level (<25 mg/dL).

-In the EBBINGHAUS study, neurocognitive adverse event rates were similar between treatment arms.
-In the full cohort, 19 (1.9 percent) neurocognitive adverse events were reported in the Repatha group compared to 16 (1.6 percent) events in the placebo group.
-In the 27,564-patient Repatha cardiovascular outcomes trial (FOURIER), neurocognitive adverse events were reported in 1.6 percent in the Repatha group compared to 1.5 percent in the placebo group.
-The adverse events identified in EBBINGHAUS were consistent with the adverse events identified in FOURIER.
+In the EBBINGHAUS study, neurocognitive adverse event rates were similar between treatment arms (1.9 percent Repatha; 1.3 percent placebo).
+The adverse events identified in EBBINGHAUS were consistent with the adverse events identified in the 27,564-patient Repatha cardiovascular outcomes study FOURIER.